 For example, we might hear the phrase “entering Nirvana”, but that is again just a human characterization of something far beyond the human perceptive and descriptive capacity.
 Is it true “Self-Realization”?
 One might say so, depending on their cultural/religious conditioning, though it is not at all a matter of achieving some sort of ultimate entification.
 Rather, it is more like letting go of all limitation or contraction of the movement of infinite expansion.

 Just so, in true realization, nobody has actually entered into nor exited anywhere — nothing has happened in Reality — which is why some sages use the analogy of the dream to point to this great Mystery.
-In that regard, both “self” and “Self” are to be equally recognized as mere fantasies of interpretation on perception, and any such conceptual designations are not really applicable to the fundamental and ineffable Reality, the ground of Awareness, of which all manifestation is a luminous expression — an expression of unconditional Love.
+In that regard, both “self” and “Self” can be equally recognized as fantasies of interpretation on perception.
+Indeed, no conceptual designations, regardless of how sublime, are really applicable to the fundamental and ineffable Reality, the ground of Awareness, of which all manifestation is a luminous expression — an expression of unconditional Love.

 “The state of Self-realization, as we call it, is not attaining something new or reaching some goal which is far away, but simply being that which you always are and which you always have been.
 The state we call realization is simply being oneself, not knowing anything or becoming anything.
 If one has realized, one is that alone which ‘is’ and which alone has always been.
 One cannot describe that state.
 One can only be that.”